MQuy/mos/Expert C Programming.md

 ### Chapter 2: It's Not a bug, It's a Language Feature

-- The details of a language make the different between a reliable and an error-prone one.
+- The details of a language make the difference between a reliable and an error-prone one.
-  - In Summer 1961, incorrect precision in orbital trajectory calculator program at NASA happened due to Fortran's feature.
+  - In Summer 1961, incorrect precision in the orbital trajectory calculator program at NASA happened due to Fortran's feature.
 Blank characters are not significant and can even occur in the middle of an identifier (to help cardpunch walloppers and readability of programs)
   ```fortran
   DO 10 I=1.10